LukeShirnia/out-of-memory/README.md

 ## Script Breakdown:

-The ouput from this script can be broken down into 4 main sections:
+The output from this script can be broken down into 4 main sections:

 <br />